hgamboa/nova-adv-inst/Labs/P8/P8_Protocol.md

-# Lab 5 - Presential - Logging and real time plotting
+# Lab 8 - Logging and real time plotting

 ## Lab Goal
 Build a web application running in the RPi which receive, save and plot realtime sensor data via a WebSocket.